The Users screen shows the users that have been manually added and synced to your Cato account. For each user, the following information is displayed:

 -

-In the Reset Password window, click OK.
+In the Reset Password window, click Confirm.

 The password is reset for the users and they receive an email with a link to create a new password.